-On the date of writing this review (12 October 2019), the 24 hour trading volume was approx. USD 5,700.
+On the date of first writing this review (12 October 2019), the 24 hour trading volume was approx. USD 5,700 according to Coinmarketcap.
 Needless to say, this trading volume is low and will have to improve to ensure sufficient liquidity for future traders.
 The most traded trading pair on the same date was ARRR/BTC.

 As far as we can tell, US-investors may trade at Altsbit.
 The exchange at least does not explicitly prohibit US-investors from creating accounts.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at Altsbit:

 Altsbit Trading fees